holidayextras/culture/testing-standard.md

 # HX Testing Standards

 # 1.0 Unit Tests
+The aim is for our unit test output to describe the functionality of our code.
+As long as our tests are readable and clearly structured, we should focus our time on ensuring we have high quality tests.
+Being able to use the test output as a description for a piece of work, where appropriate, ensures our code is unambiguous and that are tests cover expected functionality.
+We _should_ be able to use our test output as documentation to our code.

 ## 1.1 Our Technology
 In order to keep test writing familiar across the Holiday Extras group, we should use the following tech for writing our unit tests:

 * [Mocha](https://mochajs.org/): Our test framework of choice
 * [Sinon](http://sinonjs.org/): For our stubs & spies
-* [Chai](http://chaijs.com/): For making assertions in our tests
+* [Assert](https://www.npmjs.com/package/assert) or [Chai](http://chaijs.com/): For making assertions in our tests
 * [Sinon-chai](https://github.com/domenic/sinon-chai): For integrating Sinon with Chai
 * [chai-as-promised](https://github.com/domenic/chai-as-promised/): For clean promise assertions
 * [React Test Utilities](https://facebook.github.io/react/docs/test-utils.html): Helpers for testing React components
 * [Enzyme](http://airbnb.io/enzyme/): Test React easily with a jQuery like API.

 ### Assertion Syntax
 With Chai, we always use the `expect` syntax for our tests.
-By keeping a single assertion syntax across the Holiday Extras group we're making it easy for developers to get going with writing tests on any of our projects.
 Chai + expect provides a clean, readable style of test writing, for example:

 ```javascript
 expect(foo).to.be.a('string');